 The older population in the U.S. is on the verge of a boom.
 According to the U.S. Census Bureau, between 2000 and 2030, the number of older adults is projected to grow from 35 million to 72 million, eventually representing nearly 20 percent of the total population.
 Therefore, providing programs and services that keep aging Americans healthy, engaged and independent is critical.
-For these reasons, OASIS seeks funding investments to scale programs that have demonstrated impact on the lives of adults age 50 plus.
+For these reasons, OASIS seeks funding investments to scale programs that have demonstrated impact on the lives of older adults.

-At present, OASIS programs are offered in 40 communities through a network of more than 700 community-based partnerships including houses of worship, senior centers, youth agencies, libraries, school districts, parks and recreation programs.
+At present, OASIS programs are offered in 50 communities through a network of more than 750 community-based partnerships including houses of worship, senior centers, youth agencies, libraries, school districts, parks and recreation programs.
 By scaling through partnerships OASIS is able to take its programs to any community and programs are selected and implemented based on each community’s local needs.
-OASIS growth plan are:
+OASIS growth plans are:

 Engaging its national corps of instructors in curriculum content updates to address technology change

-Total cost to achieve this growth is $500,000 for national capacity building and local partnership expansion.
-Cost to expand into a new community is $20,000.
+Total cost to achieve this growth is $600,000 for national capacity building and local partnership expansion.

-Diabetes Self-Management Program: Over the next 2 years, OASIS will increase its projected participation in the Diabetes Self-Management Program by 40%.
+Diabetes Self-Management Program: Over the next 2 years, OASIS will continue to expand and strengthen the Diabetes Self-Management Program, including the addition of fall prevention activities.
 To achieve this growth, OASIS will:

 Expand the program in the Saint Louis and Indianapolis metropolitan areas

-Initiate the program in the Los Angeles, San Antonio, and San Diego metropolitan areas
+Strengthen the program in the Los Angeles, San Antonio, and Syracuse metropolitan areas

 Train additional lay leaders as Diabetes Self-Management Program master trainers and facilitators in all current and future locations

-Intergenerational Tutoring: Through a three-year scaling initiative OASIS plans to achieve two overarching goals for the Intergenerational Tutoring Program:
+Intergenerational Tutoring: Over the next few years OASIS plans to achieve two overarching goals for the Intergenerational Tutoring Program:

 Goal 2: Increase the evidence base for the program: OASIS Tutoring is presently viewed as a valued resource by school districts because its activities are research-based and align with U.S. Common Core State Standards.
-To make adoption of the program by all partners the most attractive investment possible, OASIS will establish it as an evidence-based program by carrying out a two-year research study in partnership with Maryville University in St. Louis.
+To make adoption of the program by all partners the most attractive investment possible, OASIS will begin collecting de-identified pre- and post-reading assessment scores.